percona/portal-doc/docs/connect-pmm.md

 Percona Monitoring and Management (PMM) is a best-of-breed open source database monitoring solution for MySQL, MongoDB, PostgreSQL, and MariaDB databases. <br/> <br/>
-Connect your PMM server to Percona Platform to add additional functionality for improving the performance of your databases, including more advisors and more security checks.
+By connecting your PMM servers to Percona Platform you leverage Platform services that boost the monitoring capabilities of your PMM installations.

 ## Pre-requisites
 To ensure that Percona Platform can establish a communication with the PMM instance: